Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/animation.md

 If you have a movement animation, you may want your character to actually move within the 3D space in line with the animation.
 To achieve this, scroll down in the **Clip options** and select the appropriate **Motion root bone**.
 Typically, the root bone is not a visible element of the model itself but rather represents its foundation.
 After selecting the bone, you should start seeing your model move in the preview area on the right-hand side.

 ::: danger
-If you intend to let your character move around entirely through root motion, make sure the animation is *perfectly aligned*, otherwise your characters may slowly drift away from the screen if the wallpaper is used for hours.
-When in doubt, you should reset the model position via SceneScript or a timeline animation for example.
+If you intend to let your character move around entirely through root motion, keep in mind that it may drift over time if the wallpaper is used for hours.
+Depending on your specific situation, it may be necessary to re-align the model via SceneScript at some point.
 :::

 In the editor, you can now add the animation by clicking on **Add** in the **Skeletal animation** section.